 Tyne Willows is the site for a number of annual events.
 The Sheepdog Trials take place in the third week of June, Alston Gala the following week and the Alston Sheep Show the first week in September.
-It is also host to Alston Football Club, and the last couple of years has seen Alston Live, a vibrant music festival held in July.
+It is also host to Alston Football Club.
+Look out for other occasional events such as drive-in movies.

 Access onto the field may be restricted in early June, when the car park fills with bowtops and caravans, and horses graze on the field en-route to the famous Appleby Fair.